Lenore Blum: Career

 In 1992 Blum became the deputy director of the Mathematical Sciences Research Institute (MSRI), working there with its director William Thurston.
 After visiting the City University of Hong Kong in 1996–1998 to work on her book Complexity and Real Computation (during Hong Kong's handover from British to Chinese rule), she became a Distinguished Career Professor of Computer Science at Carnegie Mellon University (CMU) in 1999.

 At CMU, she took the philosophy that the low numbers of women majoring in computer science were in part caused by a vicious cycle: because there were few women, the women in computer science had fewer support networks (such as friends in the same major to help them with coursework) than men.
 And because these factors made being a computer scientist less pleasant and more difficult for the women, fewer women chose to major in computer science.
 Instead of the then-popular approach of changing the curriculum to be more application-centric in the hope of attracting women, she pushed to maintain a traditional computer science program but to change the culture surrounding the program to be more welcoming.
 In support of this goal, she founded the Women@SCS program at CMU, which provided both mentoring and outreach opportunities for women in computer science.

 Through this program, which came to be directed by Blum's student Carol Frieze, CMU was able to increase the proportion of women in the undergraduate computer science program to nearly 50%.

-Blum also founded Project Olympus at CMU, a business incubator program that led to many startups in Pittsburgh associated with CMU and its computer program.
+At CMU, Blum co-directed the NSF seeded ALADDIN Center which promoted the synergy between algorithm theory and practice.
+She also founded Project Olympus at CMU, an business incubator program that led to many startups in Pittsburgh associated with CMU and its computer program.

-She resigned from CMU in 2018 (effective August 2019) after a change in management structure of Project Olympus led to sexist treatment of her and the exclusion of other women from project activities.
+She resigned from CMU in 2018 (effective August 2019) after a change in management structure of the CMU Center for Innovation and Entrepreneurship, which she also co-founded, led to sexist treatment of her and the exclusion of other women from project activities.